mcarbonne/minimal-server-monitoring/README.md

 - alert when a container is restarting forever
 - alert when a container isn't started
 - alert when a target is unreachable (ping)
+- alert when available disk space is low
+- alert when systemd service is failed
 - notify when a container image is updated (provide an alternative to [watchtower](https://containrrr.dev/watchtower/) if you are running podman with podman-auto-update)

 ## Minimal configuration